grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 }
 ```

-The answer is 15931.
+This outputs 15931, and I'm really hoping that this feature came as a request from a developer within the Scala community.
 Hopefully Scala 3 allows more parenthesis.

 ### Sources